kk7482/Zomato-data-analysis/README.md

 - **Python**: Utilized for data manipulation, analysis, and visualization.
 - **Pandas**: Used for data preprocessing and manipulation.
-- **Matplotlib and Seaborn**: Employed for creating visualizations and charts.
+- **Matplotlib and Seaborn**: Employed for creating visualizations and chart.